 The best case scenario for you as the tenant is a short term lease with multiple options to renew after the lease is up.
 This way if you go out of business or outgrow your space, you are not stuck with the lease.
 You also avoid losing the space if it continues to serve your needs well.

 However, generally longer lease terms are more favorable to the landlord, so the longer the lease the better the negotiating position you are in for other parts of the contract.
-With this in mind, commercial leases are generally longer than residential leases, and leases with terms of 5 or even 10 years are not uncommon in the commercial real estate space.
+With this in mind, commercial leases are generally longer than residential leases, and leases with terms of 5 or even 10 years are not uncommon.

 How are rent increases handled?